dmhuehol/ASOS-Tools/README.md

 A month of ASOS data usually contains 8000-9000 observations.
 It's often useful to be able to search these structures for a given weather code. **weatherCodeSearch** outputs a list of times corresponding to all observations of a given weather code.
 For example, to locate all times where ice pellets were detected in the krdu_1218 structure from the example above, use the following command:
 [dates,exactTimes,exactDatenums] = **weatherCodeSearch**('PL',krdu_1218)
 **dates** contains strings of all the days where the input codes occurred
-**exactTimes** stores the exact dates and times of all observations as datestrings
+**exactTimes** stores the exact dates and times of all observations as MATLAB datetimes
-**exactDatenums** stores the exact dates and times of all observations as datenums
+**exactDatenums** stores the exact dates and times of all observations as MATLAB datenums
 Note that **weatherCodeSearch** DOES work on the composite structures created by **ASOSimportManyFiveMin**.
 For example, for a composite structure pComposite with data from stations KISP and KHWV, one could use the following command to find all snow observations from KISP in the structure:
 [dates,exactTimes,exactDatenums] = **weatherCodeSearch**('SN',pComposite.KISP)